-You should investigate all financial aid opportunities as early as possible so you do not miss any deadlines.
+You should research all financing opportunities as early as possible so you do not miss any deadlines.
 You must reapply each year for financial aid through completion of the FAFSA.
-Your financial aid offer may differ annually based upon your FAFSA result.
+Your financial aid offer may differ annually based upon your FAFSA.

-October 2020 - The Financial Aid Office recommends completing the FAFSA during the first month of availability in October if a student is interested in need-based assistance or loans.
+The Financial Aid Office recommends completing the FAFSA during the first month of availability in October if a student is interested in need-based assistance or loans.
 Students should still complete the FAFSA after October if they have not already done so.
 Note, endowed scholarship applications are also available beginning in October and should be completed by their individual deadlines.
-Looking ahead, the 2021-22 FAFSA is available in October 2020.
+Looking ahead, the 2023-24 FAFSA is available in October 2022.